ScidaJ/CraftStatus/README.md

 If you're just looking for a `docker-compose.yml` or `.exe` to run then head on over to the releases.
 You'll find ZIPs of both, as well as an `.env.sample` and a README that is a copy of this one.

+Here is a link to the Image on Docker Hub: https://hub.docker.com/repository/docker/scidaj57/minecraft-helper/general

 ### Docker Compose

 I'm not sure the best way to do this so this is my docker-compose.yml that I am currently using.